 But, the local situation is really complex and difficult.
 “Normally, to reject the children is illegal, but in Mananjary, this custom has a supra-legal value so it is impossible to prosecute the parents.
 Nor policemen or Gendarmes, nor judges have the right to arrest or to condemn the parents.
 Custom has important value than law”, pronounced the Lawyer, Me Franconio Denis.

-They receive the abandoned children and keep them.
-Some association try to find host families, others try to keep them and negotiate with the parents.
+Some association receive the abandoned children and keep them.
+They try to find host families or to keep them and negotiate with the parents.
 This is the case of the Association Marie Christelle Fanatenane.
-They have 78 children in the center.
+It has 78 children in the center.
 Its main assignment is to convince the parents to recover and to feed the twins.
-In counterpart, the center provide financial support to the parents.
+In counterpart, the center provides financial support to the parents.
 After 20 years of sensitization, dozens of families were accepted to recover 78 twins.
 “Our Challenge is to give hope to twins, to help twins to integrate in the society who try to marginalize them and we convince the parents or the society to accept twins too.
-But our main challenge is to remove this customs, to break this taboo.
+But our main challenge is to remove these customs, to break this taboo.
 It is not easy, that why, we contact and invite all people who fight for the human right to join us.
-I can say that our efforts have a positive results and impacts because all people who works for us, even if they are Antaimbahoaka, have this determination to help twins.
+I can say that our efforts have some positive results and impacts because all people who works for us, even if they are Antaimbahoaka, have this determination to help twins.
 Our objective is to remove taboos.
 I am not shame to tell you that we shall never give up, because this is the reason of our existence,” said Mr Mika with a strong hope.

-Interviewed on this custom, the parents do not comments.
+Interviewed on this custom, the parents do not comment.
 Some parents refused to discuss.
 Some extremist and conservator fathers menaced us during the report.
 Elida Justine, a mother who accepted to talk, explained that, she was afraid of her husband and her parents.
-So she decided to give her children to a host family in Antananarivo. « It ‘s so difficult because, I have no right to visit my children.
-I have to wait, but I don’t know for howlong.
-Maybe when they shall be majors.
-I prefer to abandon my my children, instead of killing them.
-It’s very hard and I often regret it but it’s our culture, and Ihave to submit », testifies elida.
+So, she decided to give her children to a host family in Antananarivo. « It’s so difficult because, I have no right to visit my children.
+I have to wait, but I don’t know for how long.
+May be when they shall be majors.
+I prefer to abandon my children, instead of killing them.
+It’s very hard and I often regret it but it’s our culture, and I have to submit », testifies Elida, mother of abandoned twins.